This article is from EF Global Citizen, Ginger W. following her experience on a Service Learning trip to Ecuador.

 Language brought me closer to the people of San Miguel, whether it was them laughing at my broken Spanish or enjoying deeper conversations concerning their families, their aspirations and their hopes for the community we were working to build together.
 Spanish connected me, immersed me, and taught me so much that I could have never learned without it.
 And thanks to this, San Miguel school is up and running.
 Ready for students like Guillermo, Maria, and Carlos to start changing the world, one class at a time.

 Act like a local and experience Ecuador for yourself!
-Check out our tours here.
+Check out our school tour collections here.